The Portland Vintage Stores Guide 2021

 The former Mister Sister is now Valley Studios.
 Vintage picks are inspired by the southern Arizona desert: earthy tones, natural fibers, airy pieces.
 Lots of white lace and blue denim.

 Two fun streets full of nice bars and restaurants and some great vintage, too, of course!

 Inspired by new wave and other 80s pop culture and music, Zero Wave is popular among college students.
 Pretty 80s colors dominate the interior.
-In July the store is moving to a bigger space next door.
-The new space will be also an all-ages music place with early show times and free entrance.
+80s, 90s, and 00s vintage for every gender.

 A nicely decorated and organized vintage store established in 2014.
 The high ceilings make the space feel airy and bright.
 Spotted some summery gingham pieces, many cute dresses, and great overcoats.

-Zig Zag Wanderer sells easy, wearable everyday clothing, mostly from the 80s and the 90s.
+Zig Zag Vintage sells easy, wearable everyday clothing, mostly from the 80s and the 90s.
 Everything is gender-neutral, natural materials and colors dominate.
 Also some rugs and jewelry.

 This residential neighborhood in inner southeast Portland is a bit further away but it is the home of one of the most popular stores in the city: Red Fox Vintage.

 This popular vendor mall has a little bit of everything: mostly second-hand clothing, some true vintage, also books, records, magazines, homegoods.
 A Man Cave room is dedicated to men's second hand: I spotted nice deadstock denim, perfectly-worn out Levi’s, and nice Pendleton flannels.
 Red Fox is much loved by local people and that alone is a reason to check it out.

 Portland downtown used to be the home to many of the city's legendary vintage stores like Ray's Ragtime and Magpie.
 Now they have been moved away, and there is only one vintage store left.